term-structure/TS-Circom/doc/DOC-raw.md

 ### Minimum Fee Mechanism

-To implement the minimum fee mechanism, we have designed two fields in the Order Leaf: `cumFeeAmt` and `creditAmt`.
-Each time we charge a percentage fee from an order, the following calculation is performed:
+When a user signs an order, they agree to a predefined `minFee` amount as the minimum fee.
+Initially, when an order is matched for the first time, we charge an amount equivalent to the signed `minFee` as an initial credit amount before proceeding with the match.

+As the order continues to be matched repeatedly, the transaction fee required from the user will gradually increase.
+However, we will only charge the additional fee once the accumulated fee surpasses the credit amount.

+If the fee for an order is charged from `matchedAmt` and the `matchedAmt` of a match is insufficient to cover the credit amount, we will carry over the remaining credit amount to be charged in subsequent matches.

+A special aspect of our mechanism is that an order can play different roles in different matches.
+For instance, our secondary limit order might be a taker in its first match and a maker in subsequent matches.
+In such cases, different `minFee` requirements apply depending on the role the order plays.
+Hence, we have an additional rule: if the signed `minFee` differs from the credit amount and `minFee` is greater, we will charge the difference between the signed `minfee` and the original credit amount and update the credit amount accordingly.

+The following outlines the specific operational flow for implementing the `minFee` mechanism:

-1. Calculate the `minFee` as the maximum of the following:
+-   Calc `minFee` as the maximum of the following:
-    *   `oriCreditAmt`
+    -   `oriCreditAmt`
-    *   `signedMinFee`
+    -   `signedMinFee`
-1. Calculate `newCreditAmt`
+-   Calc `newCreditAmt`
-    *   For the buy order and lend order:
+    -   For the buy order and lend order:
-        *   `newCreditAmt := minFee`
+        -   `newCreditAmt := minFee`
-    *   For the sell order and borrow order:
+    -   For the sell order and borrower order:
-        *   `newCreditAmt := Min(minFee, oriCreditAmt + matchedAmt)`
+        -   `newCreditAmt := Min(minFee, Max(oriCreditAmt, oriCumFeeAmt) + matchedAmt)`
-1. Calculate `chargedCreditAmt` as the minimum of the following:
+-   Calc `chargedCreditAmt` as the minimum of the following:
-    *   `newCreditAmt - oriCreditAmt`
+    -   `newCreditAmt` - `oriCreditAmt`
-    *   `newCreditAmt > oriCumFeeAmt ? new CreditAmt - oriCumFeeAmt : 0`
+    -   `newCreditAmt` > `oriCumFeeAmt ? newCreditAmt - oriCumFeeAmt : 0`
-1. Update the accumulated fee amount: `newCumFeeAmt = oriCumFeeAmt + matchedFeeAmt`
+-   Update the accumulated fee amount: `newCumFeeAmt = oriCumFeeAmt + matchedFeeAmt`
-1. Calculate `chargedFeeAmt` as the minimum of the following:
+-   Calc chargedFeeAmt as the minimum of the following:
-    1.  `newCumFeeAmt > newCreditAmt ? newCumFeeAmt - newCreditAmt : 0`
+    -   `newCumFeeAmt > newCreditAmt ? newCumFeeAmt - newCreditAmt : 0`
-    1.  `matchedFeeAmt`
+    -   `matchedFeeAmt`
-1. And the `totalChargedAmt` will be `chargedCreditAmt + chargedFeeAmt`.
+-   And the `totalChargedAmt` will be `chargedCreditAmt + chargedFeeAmt` .
-    1. If it's a borrow order or a sell order, circuit will reject when `totalChargedAmt > matchedAmt`
+    -   If it's a borrow order or a sell order, circuit will reject when `totalChargedAmt > matchedAmt`

 ## Specific Constraints for Each Requests